 Warning!
 Are you depending on your friends to advise you on yours or your child’s college admissions journey?
 Think again.
 Watch this weeks Tuesday Talks With Liz and know why you should tune out all of that “noise” you hear that can send you in the wrong direction and down a path that can be devastating.

 College Application Supplemental Essays and Their Importance.
 So, some colleges on your list have essays that you need to write that are specific to that school.
-You may think that these essays aren’t that important but think again….Watch this Tuesday Talk With Liz and gain insight to your supplemental essays and how they play into your college admissions journey.
+You may think that these essays aren’t that important but think again….Watch this Tuesday Talks With Liz and gain insight to your supplemental essays and how they play into your college admissions journey.

 So, you want to be an athlete in college and are unsure where to begin.
-Watch this Tuesday Talk With Liz and learn the 3 words that are mandatory for you to demonstrate when going through the athletic recruiting process.
+Watch this Tuesday Talks With Liz and learn the 3 words that are mandatory for you to demonstrate when going through the athletic recruiting process.

 Saved money for your children’s college education and did so with a 529 account?
 How does this affect your Expected Family Contribution?
 See how these funds are viewed.